-Tested, proven and guaranteed to deliver across any circumstance, it took nine years of intense research and more than 1 million dollars for Sears to develop the DieHard, America's most innovative automotive battery.
+It took nine years of intense research and more than one million dollars for Sears to develop the DieHard — America's most innovative automotive battery — tested, proven and guaranteed to deliver across any circumstance.

 Introduced in 1967, Sears designed the DieHard to produce 35 percent more usable starting power than other similar batteries.
 Featuring a revolutionary tough, thin-walled case of translucent polypropylene plastic, which was 50 percent thinner than conventional black rubber-type battery enclosures, the design's extra room meant bigger plates, more acid and extra starting power.

 In addition to the space-saving and visibility advantages, the polypropylene case was stronger as well.
 The development of tools to manufacture the clear plastic container was a major undertaking.
 That project alone took some of the country's finest toolmakers more than a year and a half to build.
-The machines they developed represented a substantial advance in precision ejection-molding.
-The first, mammoth ejection molding press for the DieHard weighed 600 tons and required 500 metric tons to clamp shut.
-By itself, the mold for the container weighed four and a half tons.
+The machines they developed represented a substantial advance in precision injection molding.
+The first, mammoth injection molding press for the DieHard weighed 600 tons and required 500 metric tons to clamp shut.
+By itself, the mold for the container weighed 4.5 tons.

 The name DieHard is derived from its unfailing operation over several million miles on test vehicles at high and low speeds in varying climates at high and low altitudes.

 During testing, not a single failure was reported in over 26,000 starts in temperatures ranging from sub-zero to more than 100 degrees.

 DieHard batteries were used in sets of three to provide the 36-volt starting power for most of the 33 cars entered in the 1970 Indianapolis 500.